flatironinstitute/finufft/README.md

 `pip install cufinufftpy`

-For other cases, the python wrapper should be able to be built from source.
+For other cases, the Python wrapper should be able to be built from source.
 We hope to extend this in the future, and have begun work for `manylinux2014`.

 ## Interface